top of page

 Studio members pay a monthly fee for open access to the studio wheels, kilns, glazes and all equipment.

-Members must have prior experience working in a pottery studio, and enough familiarity with the clay process and be able to work independentl and responsibl in a shared studio space.
+Members should have some prior experience working in a pottery studio and enough familiarity with the clay process to be able to work independently and responsibly in a shared studio space.

 If you don't have prior studio experience, than our group or private classes are one way to gain enough experience to become a member.